Fair Debt Collection Practices Act, Federal Trade Commission

 There is no statute of limitations on billing for an old debt, but but there are statutes of limitations for filing lawsuits and for reporting the debts to the credit reporting agencies.
 Important information about your options if a debt collector contacts you about an old debt.

 Not specific to Massachusetts, includes general information on what happens if your car is repossessed, including details such as what happens when a creditor sells your car, what happens to your personal property inside the car, and more.n rights should be asserted and plenty of cites to relevant laws

-Handbook of Civil Procedure in the Massachusetts District Court, 4th ed., Supplementary Process, chapter 13, Lawyers Weekly, with supplement.
+Handbook of civil procedure in the Massachusetts district court, Supplementary Process, chapter 13, Lawyers Weekly, 2018.